 John Stanley – 23rd September 1355

 John did not attempt to copy the diagram.
-He jumped forward, with the blue make up bottle and brush in hand feverishly tracing the lines directly onto the wall.
+He jumped up, grabbed the blue makeup bottle and brush and feverishly traced the lines directly onto the wall.

-Ximene ran around him baking away to get a cleared view.
+Ximene ran around him, backing away to get a clearer view.
 ‘Why?
 What on earth does it mean?’

 The display had now faded away.
 John ran to the window, and observed that there were lines embedded in the glass, which he had previously thought were just imperfections.
 John looked again at the wall.